shankarsivarajan/UnowanCCI/README.md

 # Unowan CCI
 The script of the ancient Unowan inscriptions, inspired by the unown.

-Includes Greek and Cyrillic regional variants, based on designs by [Rachel C. (kaylathehedgehog)](https://deviantart.com/kaylathehedgehog).
+Includes Greek and Cyrillic regional variants, based on designs by [Rachel C. (kaylathehedgehog)](https://deviantart.com/kaylathehedgehog), and numbers, based on designs by [ZethStrykr](https://deviantart.com/zethstrykr).

 ![unowan_cci_title](documentation/unowan_cci_title.png)